inducer/loopy/doc/tutorial.rst

 -----------

 :mod:`loopy` currently requires on :mod:`pyopencl` to be installed.
-We import a few modules and initialize :mod:`pyopencl`
+We import a few modules and set up a :class:`pyopencl.Context` and a :class:`pyopencl.CommandQueue`:

 .. doctest::